LODSContent/Skillable-Course-Office-365-Administrator/module07/readme.md

-# Manage Objects in AD DS
+# Secure Active Directory Domain Services

 Please add any files that you want to share with your fellow MCTs.